hgc123123/nyush-cluster/nyush-cluster/docs/admin/getting-access.md

 !!! note

-    - A Charité or MDC user account is required for accessing HPC 4 Research.
     - Please only use email addresses from the institutions Charite, BIH, or MDC in the forms below.

 ## Work Groups and Users
 All cluster users are member of exactly one primary work group.
-This affiliation is usually defined by real life organisational structures within Charité/BIH/MDC.
+This affiliation is usually defined by real life organisational structures within NYU Shanghai.
 Leaders of independent research groups (PIs) can apply for a new cluster work group as follows:

 1. The group leader sends an email to hpc-helpdesk@bih-charite.de and includes the filled-out form below.
    Please read the notes box before sending.
-2. The HPC helpdesk decides on the request and creates corresponding objects on the cluster (users, groups, directories).
+2. The HPC helpdesk decides on the request and creates corresponding objects on the cluster (users, groups).
 3. New users are notified and sent further instructions via email.

 !!! warning "Important"